Giving Beauty a Boost: Part 2

 Boost Your Item Set-Up

-The root cause of product data problems usually starts here, with merchant-driven attributes – rather than customer-driven attributes – taking the wheel.
+The root cause of product data problems usually starts here, with generic, out-of-the-box attributes – rather than customer-driven attributes – taking the wheel.
 But we’ve got the solution to fix it.
 Lily AI helps retailers build strong product taxonomies with highly accurate, text-driven beauty product attribution data.
 When product attribution is done correctly, it instantly unlocks better site search, filters and facets, product recommendations, and demand forecasting.

 Thin and inconsistent product details start during item set-up, and have cascading effects down the line.
 Lily AI’s universal language of customer-centered attributes removes extensive manual work and lets AI do the heavy lifting.